janetkyi/MicrobialGenomicsLab_Spring2022/source/exercises_week2.rst

    gzip *.fastq

-And this will compress your text files into much smaller zipped files with extension “*.gz”.
+And this will compress your text files into much smaller zipped files with extension "*.gz".
 The file sizes are much smaller after being compressed (about 110-130 MB).

 For metagenome assemblies, we will be downloading this file: